wxllow/wxllow/README.md

 - [AppleMusicRP](https://github.com/wxllow/applemusicrp), a menu bar app written in Python for macOS & Windows that displays Discord Rich Presence for Apple Music/iTunes!

-- A website for my friend's classic MC server software

-- A CLI game written in Go
+- A multi-purpose discord bot

 - A simple package manager for macOS and Linux